-In the midst of a global pandemic, B2B lead generation is a new challenge for most sales and lead generation teams.
-As overall markets change and economies stalling. agile companies are adapting to the new normal that is the sales landscape in 2020 and potentially 2021.
+In the midst of a global pandemic, identifying recession-proof industries for B2B lead generation is a new challenge for most sales and lead generation teams.
+With markets rapidly changing, agile companies must adapt to the new normal.

-Your company should do the same.
-There are real ways to convert the current crisis into a prudential opportunity.
+Done right, there are real ways for sales and lead gen teams to convert the current crisis into a prudential opportunity.

-The first step?
-Focusing your sales and lead generation efforts on recession-resistant industries.
+The first step: Focusing your sales and lead generation efforts on known recession-resistant industries.

 Focus on the Right Markets